OSGeo/gdal/doc/source/programs/gdal_raster_proximity.rst

 .. option:: --nodata <NODATA>

     Nodata value for the output raster.
 If not specified, the NoData value of the input band will be used.
-    If the output band does not have a NoData value, then the value 65535 will be used.
+    If the output band does not have a NoData value, then the value 65535 will be used for floating point output types and the maximum value that can be stored will be used for the integer output types.

 Advanced options
 ++++++++++++++++